timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 *Shared liquidity*

-In Timewave’s restaking work to date, we have already seen liquidity sharing agreements becoming a key lever for creating attractive security arrangements.
-Timewave’s Covenant system enables protocols to lend liquidity to other protocols trustlessly and programmatically.
-If you’d like to explore liquidity options for your LRT, we would love to talk about how we can collaborate.
+In Timewave's restaking work to date, we have already seen liquidity sharing agreements becoming a key lever for creating attractive security arrangements.
+Timewave's Covenant system enables protocols to lend liquidity to other protocols trustlessly and programmatically.
+If you'd like to explore liquidity options for your LRT, we would love to talk about how we can collaborate.

 *Balance sheet management*

-Timewave’s Rebalancer enables cross-chain balance sheet management.
+Timewave's Rebalancer enables cross-chain balance sheet management.
 If you are an AVS seeking to pay an LRT in a token different from your native token or if you are an LRT that is interested in converting native AVS tokens into a different token, we would be happy to work with you to ensure your balance sheet needs are met.

 *Come talk to us*